'Tinder Swindler's' Simon Leviev 'just wanted to meet some girls' - KTVZ

 A woman identified as his “model girlfriend” is also part of the interview, according to the clip.

-The doc, which has been seen by more than 50 million viewers, according to Netflix.
+The doc has been seen by more than 50 million viewers, according to Netflix.

 As seen in the documentary, Leviev was convicted of fraud, theft, and forgery in his homeland of Israel and sentenced to 15 months in prison in December 2019.
 He served five months before he was released.